 Francis de Sales prepared the Catholic Church for the approach to ecumenism it would take in the 20th century at the Second Vatican Council.
 He would certainly support the ecumenical movement today.

 The spiritual writings of Saint Francis de Sales have become classics.
 Here’s something from “An Introduction to a Devout Life” that reveals the way he thought and taught.
+God works in quiet ways, as we see in creation itself.

 “When God the Creator made all things, he commanded the plants to bring forth fruit each according to its own kind; he has likewise commanded Christians, who are the living plants of his Church, to bring forth the fruits of devotion, each one in accord with his character, his station and his calling.